 Ability to read and interpret documents such as operation and maintenance instructions, procedure manuals, and so forth.

-• Must possess a valid Class B Ohio Commercial Driver’s License with less than eight (8) points.
+- Valid State of Ohio Driver’s License with less than eight (8) points.

-• May be required to participate in testing at the discretion of the City and
+- May be required to participate in testing at the discretion of the City.

-• Must satisfactorily complete a physical examination with drug testing and police background investigation.
+- Must satisfactorily complete a physical examination and police background investigation including drug screen.

 GENERAL INFORMATION: